 The Advancing Credentials initiative provides support to community and technical colleges in three focus areas:

 2. Designing career pathways comprised of industry-validated stackable credentials; and

 3. Establishing institutional policies or practices that support non-credit/credit integration.

-Through the project, colleges receive customized technical assistance (TA) virtually and in person from subject matter experts and a dedicated TA coach who help colleges advance their work on project goals through action items based on local needs.
-Cohort colleges also benefit from networking opportunities through institutes, webinars, an online peer learning community, and site visits.
+Participating institutions receive customized technical assistance from subject matter experts and a dedicated coach who helps colleges achieve goals in each focus area through action plans based on local needs.
+Cohort colleges also benefit from networking opportunities through institutes, webinars, an online community of practice, and site visits.

 Employer Engagement Toolkit

 A resource of the Advancing Credentials through Career Pathways project, the toolkit is designed to help colleges identify new areas for employer engagement, implement engagement activities, and manage their partnerships.